CALP Professional Development System

 As part of the CALP system, you have a number of professional development resources and supports to help you succeed in your work to make a difference for adult foundational learners:

-Together, the Community Learning Network, ECALA, Calgary Learns and ESL Rural Routes make up the Regional Support Network, which not only helps you to build the knowledge and skills you need in your work, but helps you to engage with your peers in professional communities, and supports you to be leaders in adult learning and in shaping the CALP system.
+Together, the Community Learning Network, ECALA, Calgary Learns and Alberta Routes make up the Regional Support Network, which not only helps you to build the knowledge and skills you need in your work, but helps you to engage with your peers in professional communities, and supports you to be leaders in adult learning and in shaping the CALP system.

-The CALP Professional Development Advisory Committee (PDAC) provides a formal, ongoing platform for stakeholders involved in the development and/or delivery of literacy and foundational learning to come together to share perspectives on the professional development (PD) needs of the CALP system, the effectiveness of current system investments to meet those needs, and to provide advice to Alberta Advanced Education on priorities that could advance our system vision.
+The CALP Professional Development Advisory Committee (PDAC) provides a formal, ongoing platform for stakeholders involved in the development and/or delivery of literacy and foundational learning to come together to share perspectives on the professional development (PD) needs of the CALP system, the effectiveness of current system investments to meet those needs, and to provide advice to Advanced Education on priorities that could advance our system vision.

 Committee members are responsible for acting as ambassadors for the CALP system, advocating fro high quality, relevant Professional Development, and for taking an active role in their regions to raise the profile of PDAC and its work.
 Members are also responsible for bringing to the Committee perspectives that are representative of their respective organizations, branches, faculties, ministries and regions.